Updated on May 25, 2023

 Efforts have been made to vaccinate raccoons and other high-risk species using treated bait, but there’s no way of knowing whether that bandit digging in your trash is vaccinated.

-These parasites breed in the intestines.
 A number of different medical conditions can arise from a roundworm infection, such as ascariasis and trichinosis.
 Each type of infection varies a bit in symptoms, and sometimes people feel no symptoms at all.

 Salmonella is a bacteria that can be found in undercooked meat and poultry.
 An infection (known as salmonellosis) affects the intestinal tract.